leahvb9/how-to-use-pandoc-leahvb/docs/md-to-word.md

 - Markdown File

 ## Directions
 1. Save your Markdown file in a document folder on your computer.
-Your document must have at least one sentence of text.
+Your Markdown file must have at least one sentence of text.
    -  `NOTE:` Your Markdown file cannot have any spaces.
 An example could be "markdown-file-1.md"
 2. Using the Finder application, locate your document folder.
    <figure>